rthrth1079/Grow-a-Garden-Macro/README.md

 > ⚠️ Before turning on the macro, make sure **nothing is already crafting**.
 The macro will automatically cancel a craft if the item is placed but **has not started yet**.

 The **DNA Machine** feature can be enabled to automatically convert pets to Dino Eggs.

-Place the pets you want to sacrifice in your hotbar 2 through 0.
+**In your hotbar besides the 1st slot, place the pets you want to sacrifice in your hotbar.**

 ---